hussnain-alvi/networking-labs/README.md

 # networking-labs
-Collection of EVE-NG routing, switching, and firewall labs.
+Collection of EVE-NG routing and switching labs.